-Regardless of the level of the psychology degree program or the focus on either clinical or organizational psychology, twelve outcomes are fundamental to the school:
+Regardless of the level of the learning event being offered or the focus on specific psychological perspectives and practices, twelve learning outcomes are fundamental to the school and its mission:

-- An attitude of ongoing and critical self-evaluation, including the ability to know when and where to get consultation, coaching, and other forms of assistance.
+An attitude of ongoing and critical self-evaluation, including the ability to know when and where to ask for assistance and supervision.

-- A broad familiarity with the disciplinary foundations of human knowledge: biological, social, cognitive, and affective, and the capacity to appreciate, integrate and apply psychological knowledge in a wide variety of social and cultural settings.
+A broad familiarity with the disciplinary foundations of human knowledge: biological, social, cognitive, and affective, and the capacity to appreciate, integrate and apply psychological perspectives and practices in a wide variety of social and cultural settings.